 Safeguarding concerns should be raised with school immediately.
-If a concern means a child is at immediate risk, then the individual needs to contact Staffordshire Childrens Advice and Support Team on (0800 1313126).
-All visitors are given safeguarding information in the form of a leaflet which outlines how to share concerns and code of conduct expected by visitors/contractors. https://www.ryecroft.staffs.sch.uk/images/image_gallery/large/1607008548.pdf
+All visitors are given safeguarding information via a handout in the main office which outlines how to share concerns and code of conduct expected by visitors/contractors.
+Complaints Policy

-17. SITE SECURITY
+17. Site Security

-At Ryecroft C.E.
-Middle School we provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
+At Ellowes Hall we provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
 All people on the site must adhere to the rules which govern it.
-Laxity can cause potential problems with safeguarding, therefore:
+Laxity can cause potential problems with safeguarding, therefore: -

-- Gates are kept closed during the school day; visitors gain access through the main entrance. - Visitors, volunteers and pupils must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
+- Gates are kept closed during the school day; visitors gain access through the main entrance. - Visitors, volunteers, and students must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
 School has a clear system of ensuring staff are accompanied / supervised by regulated staff member.
 Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school alone during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
-They should report to the office to do this. - AT least two members of staff are always on duty at break times. - A health and safety audit is completed annually with risk assessment/safety planning and will form part of Governors annual report.
+They should report to the office to do this. - At least five members of staff are always on duty at break times. - A health and safety audit is completed annually with risk assessment/safety planning and will form part of Governors annual report.
 This will include a fire evacuation and invacuation Prevent risk assessment. - The risk management of site security is managed by senior leadership/governance, we have a clear system of risk assessments and review timescales of these.

-18. KEY LEGISLATION
+18. Key Legislation